 - Dog agility weave poles

 When dogs arrive at your park, they’ll naturally get excited to explore the dog-friendly additions.
-Creating a dedicated dog park is a great way to encourage dogs and their owners to stay active.
+Creating a dedicated dog park with other features, such as dog waste stations, is a great way to encourage dogs and their owners to stay active.

 2. Establish a Free Library

 The pleasure of reading books and magazines at the park is unparalleled.
 Create a real-life literary community on the streets of your neighborhood by establishing small free libraries for all to enjoy.
 Free libraries and “take a book, share a book” initiatives create a stronger community connection with a shared feeling of commitment and enjoyment.